 Turquerie was the fashion for all things Turkish.
-It started in the late sixteenth century and lasted well into the nineteenth.
-It wasn’t concerned with the realities of life in the east but it was rather a product of European fantasies about the luxuries of the Orient.
-Turkey was a supplier of exotic goods such as coffee, perfumes, spices and tea.
+It started in the late sixteenth century and lasted well into the nineteenth. unconcerned with the realities of life in the east it was rather a product of European fantasies about the luxuries of the Orient.
+Turkey was a supplier of exotic goods such as coffee, perfumes, spices, and tea.

 Julia Herdman writes historical fiction that puts women to the fore.
 Her latest book Sinclair, Tales of Tooley Street Vol. 1. is Available on Amazon – Paperback £10.99 Kindle £2.42 Also available on: